This post is brought to you by The Hershey Company. The content and opinions expressed below are that of Tastefulventure.

 The drive from Miami to Key West is 3-4 hours depending on traffic.
 I suggest taking a leisurely drive making stops or overnights along the way to explore more.

-Key Largo is the fist key you enter once leaving the mainland of Florida.
+Key Largo is the first key you enter once leaving the mainland of Florida.
 When we were crossing the first bridge I was a little nervous after seeing signs for Crocodile Crossings.
 I’m used to seeing Alligators, but have never seen a Crocodile.
 Luckily one never crossed the road.
 Whew!
 (The Everglades covers most of southern Florida before you get to the keys).

 One of the best places to stop in Key Largo is the John Pennekamp Coral Reef State Park.
 This is an undersea park where you can scuba, snorkel, kayak, paddle board, and take glass bottom boat tours.
 Plan on spending a full day here and don’t forget the sunscreen!